sehugg/cupaloy/readme.txt

 assigned, directly assigned by user, or derived from a Location.
 It also has a name.

-A Location is a directory on a filesystem or a URL, which may be associated with a Collection.
+A Location is a directory on a filesystem or a URL which refers to a set of files.
 The URL can either contain the UUID for a mounted volume or a network location.
 Paths are relative to the mounted volume or network location root.
 A Location can also be assigned a name which can be used as an alias.

 A Snapshot is a scan of a Collection at a given Location.
-A Snapshot contains details about the scan results, duration, and options.
+A Snapshot contains details about the scan results, scan duration, and scan options.
+It also records the last known names of the Collection and Location, and the host name performing the scan.

 A Snapshot can have real and virtual folders.
 Real files are directly contained.
 Virtual files are indirectly contained in archive files or other file containers.

+Files are located in folders, and have a folder path and filename.
+Files have a size and last known modification timestamp.
+Files may also have a hash checksum, split into two parts (first 128 and last 384 bits of the SHA512 digest)

 A Collection or Location can have one or more tags.
+Tags can be used to select collections and/or locations.

 STATUS